Defining your legacy

-If you're married, you may own many of your financial assets jointly with your husband, which can help simplify things in the event you pass away.
+If you're married, you may own many of your financial assets jointly with your spouse, which can help simplify things in the event you pass away.
 But what about assets that are in your name only?
 Or, what if you're single or widowed?

 Many women own assets they hope to pass on to loved ones and causes they care about.
 Ensuring that your assets are handled according to your wishes requires planning ahead.
 Yet, two common misconceptions prevent many people from taking adequate steps.